-Update: This post references an older version of iOS.
-If you are looking for an iOS 8 vector UI kit, we have an updated file available here: iOS 8 Illustrator Vector UI Kit Update.
+Update: This file is for on older version of iOS.
+If you are looking for an iOS 9 vector UI kit, we have an updated file available here: Free iOS 9.3 iPhone UI Kit for Illustrator and Sketch.

 In the comments of my previous post “iPhone UI Vector Elements”, one of our readers asked why we would bother going to the trouble to recreate vector versions of the iPhone user interface.
 It’s a great question which leads to the larger, more general question of why we would create application mockups in vector format at all.

 First off, just to clarify, I am a designer.
 I leave Apple’s developer tools to our programmers and stick to the visual tools that I am most comfortable and familiar with.
 I am fortunate to be in an environment where quality UI and visual design is valued on the same level as rock solid performance, speed, and reliability.
 Getting my hands dirty with the developer tools has never really been an option.
 The developers at Mercury Intermedia handle all of the Xcode and Interface Builder work and do a tremendous job.